Responsibility and organization of the quality assurance work

 The head of studies’ duties are delegated by the dean.
 At the Faculty of Social Sciences, the chair of the study board acts as head of studies.
 In co-operation with the study board, the head of studies undertakes the practical organisation of the study programme, the teaching, the tests and other forms of assessment that form part of the exams.

 The head of studies is responsible for developing the study programme and the teaching in accordance with the University of Copenhagen's general policy on the study programmes as well as on the basis of the latest research within the field of the study programme and the development on the labour market in order to permanently being able to ensure the quality of the study programme and contribute to the link between research and education.

-The faculty director, department administrator and director of studies
+The faculty director, department administrator and head of education

 The faculty director has the overall responsibility for the faculty’s administrative organisation.
 The faculty director is the head of the faculty secretariat and acts as liaison between the faculty secretariat and the departments’ administrative management, in collaboration with, among others, the Administrators’ Forum (forum for department administrators).

-The department administrators and director of studies are responsible for ensuring that the administrative system supports and generates constructive alignment between the board’s policy, the faculty management and the administrative system.
+The department administrators and head of education are responsible for ensuring that the administrative system supports and generates constructive alignment between the board’s policy, the faculty management and the administrative system.